brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Change] Moved the parameter analysis to the declaration analysis classes.
     - [Change] Empty configuration sections are not rendered anymore.
     - [Change] Always allow a none rendering of configuration settings.
+    - [Change] Moved the JS and CSS files to the private folder.

 4.1.5
     - [Feature] Aimeos 2022 support